rmcurtis43/combineR/README.md

 ## What is combineR

-**{combineR}** is a package developed to easily gather and explore over 20 years of NFL Draft Combine data from [Pro Football Reference](https://www.pro-football-reference.com/).
-The aim is to aid sports scientist, performance practitioners and football enthusiasts in developing and refining R skills, as well as, suppport athletic development and innovation.
+**{combineR}** is a package developed to easily gather and explore NFL Combine data (2000-current) from [Pro Football Reference](https://www.pro-football-reference.com/) and NFL Draft data (1936-current) from [drafthistory.com](https://drafthistory.com).
+The aim is to aid sports scientist, performance practitioners and football enthusiasts in developing and refining R skills, as well as, suppport athletic development, research and innovation.

 ***